Littledean Jail Museum, Gloucestershire

 Littledean Jail is one of the most haunted places in Gloucestershire.
 The owners of the jail (the Jones family) who live in the jail have reported many sightings of entities, and they’ve also experienced an abundance of numerous other paranormal goings-on.

 As well as the Jones family, many ghost investigations have proved fruitful too with activity such as:

+Seeing menacing shadows is also a common experience among people visiting the jail.
 The sounds of little children crying coming from the cells made especially for them have been reported often, as well as heavy footsteps and doors being slammed even when no one is around.
-Menacing shadows is also a common experience among people visiting the jail.
 Objects have also been reported to be thrown by unseen hands.

-It is said that the scariest presence in the jail is the jailer himself.
-He would sometimes make his presence felt by touching people and sometimes throwing things at them.
+It is said that the scariest presence in jail is the jailer himself.
+He would sometimes make his presence felt by touching people and occasionally throwing things at them.
 He has also been known to appear to a few visitors.

 Littledean Jail is listed as a Grade II building designed and built by Sir George Onesiphorus, a pioneer of prison reform and a leading architect of the time, William Blackburn.
 The prison was completed in 1791 and was supervised by another architect, William Hobson, after the death of William Blackburn, who was also his brother-in-law.
 The building work started in 1788, but it was halted for a short time due to bankruptcy.
 J. Fentiman from London finished the job.